cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

 ## Limitations

-This data source is based on outpatient visit data provided to us by healthcare partners.
-Our partners can report on a portion of the United States healthcare market, but not all of it, and so this source only represents those visits known to our partners.
-Their coverage and market share may vary across the United States.
+This data source is based on outpatient visit data provided to us by a national health system.
+The system can report on a portion of United States outpatient doctor's visits, but not all of them, and so this source only represents those visits known to them.
+Their coverage may vary across the United States.

+Standard errors are not available for this data source.

 ## Qualifying Conditions

-Our healthcare partners provide data on the following five categories of counts:
+We receive data on the following five categories of counts:

 - Denominator: Daily count of all unique outpatient visits.
 - COVID-like: Daily count of all unique outpatient visits with primary ICD-10 code